 Easier to Learn Identity

-If the optimal function is close to identity, residual learning makes this trivial:
+If the optimal function is close to identity, the two formulations are not equally easy to optimize:

 - Plain network: Must learn $H(x) \approx x$ through nonlinear layers (non-trivial)

-This reframing explains why deeper ResNets never perform worse than shallower ones: extra layers can simply learn zero residuals.
+This is why deeper ResNets never perform worse than shallower ones: unnecessary layers can just learn zero residuals and pass input through.

 Gradient Highway